Slim-Hady/Slim-Hady/README.md

 # 💫 About Me:
-Hi 👋, I'm Mohamed Abdelhady<br>A passionate Software Engineering and Competitive programming
+Hi 👋, I'm Mohamed Abdelhady<br>A passionate Software Engineering and Competitive programmer

 ## 🌐 Socials: